raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

-state | no | Two letter abbreviation of the state in which the customer resides.  e.g. `NY` postalCode | no | Postal code of customer's peramanent residence dateOfBirth | no | Customer's date of birth in `YYYY-MM-DD` format. tin | no | Last four digits of the customer's Taxpayer Identification Number.
-For personal accounts, this will be the last four digits of their Social Security Number. phone | yes | Customer's 10 digit phone number.
+state | no | Two letter abbreviation of the state in which the customer resides.  e.g. `NY` postalCode | no | Postal code of customer's peramanent residence dateOfBirth | no | Customer's date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the customer's Social Security Number. phone | yes | Customer's 10 digit phone number.
 No hyphens or other separators.  e.g. `3334447777`

 ### Errors